LYMPHATIC DRAINAGE MASSAGE

 Beyond its application for injuries, Estheticians have been using lymph drainage massage for years to enhance the quality of the skin, especially on the face.
 When the lymph is flowing, the cells are being bathed in fresh fluid, causing the skin to look fresh and alive.
 We have all experienced having minor edema in our faces- that puffy feeling and baggy eyes when we first wake in the morning after a long night.
 Usually after a few minutes of being vertical the lymph system starts to drain the face.
 A great way to see the power of lymph drainage is to apply a few strokes on one of those mornings, and watch in just a few minutes the tissues drain right before your eyes- leaving you looking vibrant and healthy.

 Another common use for lymph drainage massage is with women who have had breast cancer and had some axillary lymph nodes removed.
 Sometimes these people develop edema in their arm.
 If there is a great deal of swelling, then this is out of the scope of practice for a most massage therapists due to the need for bandaging.
-If the swelling is minor however, then a massage therapist with a good knowledge of contraindication and a few techniques can do a great amount of good.
+If the swelling is minor however, then a fully trained lymphatic drainage therapist working in conjunction with medical supervision can do a great amount of good.

 For the most part lymphatic drainage massage is safe.
 With such a light touch, the danger of causing damage to the tissue is slim.
 However, there are a few conditions that are contraindicated, and these happen when an increase of lymph flow would be detrimental.
 It is a good idea to get clearance from their doctor if you ever feel uncertain about working on someone.
 Acute inflammation, Malignant tumors, Thrombosis and major heart problems are all contraindications to lymphatic drainage massage.
 Lets look at these one at a time.